Robert Griffin III should not be on the field for the rest of the season, at least.

 Contrary to reports, Leonard Hankerson has ZERO potential - he will never be a number one or number two guy, and recent reports from sources close to the situation have indicated that the receiver has re-enrolled in the University of Miami to finish his degree in Sanskrit,i.e. he is considering a legitimate day job.

 Two Sundays ago, quarterback Robert Griffin III sprinted away from James Harrison toward the sideline.
 Throwing slightly left, back across his body, to compensate for his momentum, he threw a straight-ahead bullet at chest height twenty yards down field to a streaking a Leo Hankerson in the shallow corner of the end-zone.

 By all accounts, we can’t let that stuff happen.
-We cannot let these plays, destined to become the iconic images of not only the Redskins but the entire NFL for years to come.
+We cannot let these plays, destined to become the iconic images of not only the Redskins but the entire NFL for years to come, slip away.

 Robert Griffin III should not be on the field.
 Somebody screaming,”Steroids!” is the answer.

 Despite the numbers drop, Griffin is a better, more complete quarterback now than he has ever been in his career.
 That’s not news; he’s young and he’s learning.
 But the only significant improvement I have seen in his game has come from the first week of training camp to the last.

 That’s the only thing he needs.
 More practice.
 Let’s get him that with a lie to the media (and I guess to most of the fans).
 The Redskins public relations department could have fun with the dupe (as they almost always do) releasing a clever statement that lets true fans read between the lines: